Homepage / Buying Guides: Silver Guide

 Now, add all the silver bars and rounds on the secondary market to this scenario, in addition to all the pre-1970 U.S. silver coins also known as junk silver coins, and you come up with an incredible amount of unreported silver stock.

-Furthermore, the introduction on All Engelhard's 100oz.
-AG bullion bar page (here) gives one of the thousands of different ways these "Implied Unreported Bullion Stocks" of silver are being removed from the secondary market and added to silver's jewelry market to meet current demand.
+Furthermore, on the introduction of All Engelhard's 100oz.
+AG bullion bar page (below in red) is one of the likely thousands of different ways these "Implied Unreported Bullion Stocks" of silver are being taken from the secondary market and added to silver's market to meet current demand.

 |